© 2020 Baptist Health. All Rights Reserved.

 - Make sure your water heater is set no higher than 120 degrees Fahrenheit.

 - Gather the supplies you'll need, and place them within reach.
 This includes baby soap and shampoo (if you use them), a washcloth, a towel, diapering supplies and clean clothes for the baby.

-- Fill the tub, sink or basin with 2 to 4 inches of warm (not hot) water.
+- Fill the tub, sink or basin with 2 inches of warm (not hot) water.
 Turn the water off, and test the bath water with your wrist or elbow.

-- Start by wiping your baby's face with a wet washcloth, then wash the body from the neck down.
-Using plain water is fine, but if you choose to use a cleanser, avoid getting it on the hand you're using to hold your baby.
-If this hand gets slippery, you could lose your grip.
-As you're cleaning, separate the folds in your baby's neck, armpits and groin to ensure that all areas get clean.
+- Start by wiping your baby's face and hair with a wet washcloth, then wash the body from the neck down.
+Using plain water is fine, but if you choose to use a cleanser, avoid getting it in your baby's eyes.

 - Lift your baby out of the water, and wrap him or her immediately in a soft, dry towel.